Header images courtesy of Duddell’s and Rosedale Hotels

 Siu Wah Kitchen (紹華小廚), Shop CF3, Aldrich Bay Market Cooked Food Centre, 15 Aldrich Bay Road, Shau Kei Wan | (+852) 8199 8188

-As night falls and the cold winds sweep Temple Street Market, the streets come alive with the smell of charcoal grills.
+As night falls and cold winds sweep Temple Street Market, the streets come alive with the smell of charcoal grills.
 You’re spoiled for choice along Temple Street when it comes to claypot rice, but we recommend going to the OG: Four Seasons Pot Rice (四季煲仔飯).
-Serving steaming hot pots to the people for over 30 years, Four Seasons maintains their authenticity by using traditional charcoal grills to cook their rice pots, and offering a strict menu of 30 local classics, such as chicken & Chinese sausage rice.
+Serving steaming hot pots to the people for over 30 years, Four Seasons maintains its authenticity by using traditional charcoal grills to cook its rice pots, and offering a strict menu of 30 local classics, such as chicken & Chinese sausage rice.

 Make sure you order a side of Teochew-style deep-fried oyster omelette, which Four Seasons makes with flavourful duck eggs and fresh oysters.
 The long queues outside that start from as early as 6 pm are a testament to the success of this decades-old restaurant.

 Four Seasons Pot Rice (四季煲仔飯), 46–58 Arthur Street, Yau Ma Tei

 Everything at Kwan Kee reflects Kwan Gor’s attention to detail, from the types of pots used (ceramic, which is more expensive but lasts longer) to the soy sauce (Kwan Gor insists on using Japanese Kikkoman soy sauce, which is then cooked down with ginger, scallions, and bone broth).
-Each claypot rice is made to order over the grill, but we promise the half-hour to one-hour wait is absolutely worth it when you uncover the pot and bask in the aromas and flavours that have really had time to develop.
+Each claypot rice is made-to-order over the grill, but we promise the half-hour to one-hour wait is absolutely worth it when you uncover the pot and bask in the aromas and flavours that have really had time to develop.
 The crispy rice pieces at the bottom of the pot are on point here, too.

 Wing Hop Sing (永合成馳名煲仔飯), 360 Des Voeux Road West, Shek Tong Tsui | (+852) 2850 5723

-Ask any Kennedy Town local for their claypot rice recommendation and they’ll more than likely point you in the direction of Sheung Hei (嚐囍煲仔小菜).
+Ask any Kennedy Town local for their claypot rice recommendation and they will more than likely point you in the direction of Sheung Hei (嚐囍煲仔小菜).
 Owner Hong Gor is relatively young, but the quality of the claypot rice at Sheung Hei is up to par with his older counterparts, as working alongside him is a former chef of Kwan Kee.
-He was inspired to open his own claypot rice restaurant after living above the famous Kwan Kee, and now Sheung Hei has also been recognized by the Michelin Guide for a Bib Gourmand distinction.
+He was inspired to open his own claypot rice restaurant after living above the famous Kwan Kee, and now Sheung Hei has also been recognised by the Michelin Guide for a Bib Gourmand distinction.

 The claypot rice dishes here do not have any MSG added, using a combo of pig fat and both old and new rice to inject flavour into the dishes instead.
 It probably helps that Hong Gor’s family works in the dried seafood and tonic food markets, so you can eat assured that the quality of ingredients is ace.
 The charred rice at the end here really hits the spot and makes those long waiting times totally worth it.
-Go for the classics here, like the eel and field chicken combo or preserved sausage and spare ribs rice.
+Go for the classics here, like the combo of eel and field chicken or preserved sausage and spare ribs rice.

 Sheung Hei (嚐囍煲仔小菜), 25 North Street, Sai Wan | (+852) 2819 6190

 Not a fan of the unusual?
-Wing Kee has found a way to spice up the classics, with their flaming rose beef claypot rice.
-For all intents and purposes, it’s still a simple pot of fatty beef chuck flap slices and rice, but here’s the kicker: The chuck slices are arranged into the petals of a rose, then set aflame when brought to the table, leaving behind the subtle flavours of rosewater essence and rum.
-Needless to say, the rice in this dish (and all their other offerings) is crisped to perfection.
+Wing Kee has found a way to spice up the classics with their flaming rose beef claypot rice.
+For all intents and purposes, it’s still a simple pot of fatty beef chuck flap slices and rice, but here’s the kicker: the chuck slices are arranged into the petals of a rose, then set aflame when brought to the table, leaving behind the subtle flavours of rosewater essence and rum.
+Needless to say, the rice in this dish (and all of their other offerings) is crisped to perfection.
 Wing Kee has won the hearts of Tsz Wan Shan locals and beyond with their warm and welcoming service, as the business is run by the Li family and treats every guest as one of their own.

 Wing Kee (榮記茶餐室), Shop A & B, G/F, 12 Yuk Wah Crescent, Tsz Wan Shan | (+852) 2328 9232

-Specializing in claypot rice and cheung fun (腸粉; steamed rice noodle rolls), eager diners brave the cold and queue for dinner at Chan Hon Kee (陳漢記粥麵專家).
+Specialising in claypot rice and steamed rice noodle rolls, eager diners brave the cold and queue for dinner at Chan Hon Kee (陳漢記粥麵專家).
 Chan Hon Kee is a truly beloved joint in Tai Po, sating those late-night carb cravings since the 1990s.

-The semi-open kitchen allows diners a peek into the rows and rows of stoves burning away, and they boast a two-page menu of over 50 claypot rice dishes, the largest out of the restaurants mentioned here.
+Its semi-open kitchen allows diners a peek into the rows and rows of stoves burning away, and they boast a two-page menu of over 50 claypot rice dishes, the largest out of all the restaurants mentioned here.

-The combinations you can order are endless, including standard field chicken (frog), ribs, chicken, beef, preserved fishes and meats, as well as your choice of egg or salted duck egg.
-We love how the house-made soy sauce here is infused with garlic oil, and the ridiculous amount of toppings they put in each pot.
+The combinations you can order are endless, including standard “field chicken” (frog), ribs, chicken, beef, preserved fishes and meats, as well as your choice of egg or salted duck egg.
+We love how the house-made soy sauce here is infused with garlic oil, and the ridiculous amount of toppings they put into each pot.